What is actual sq.ft. area of a flat compared to the sq.ft. area which the builder quotes?

 What is actual carpet area of a flat?
 How much more area does the builder charge for a flat?

+The actual floor area in a flat is known as the carpet area.
 Carpet area is calculated by multiplying internal dimension of room, like measuring the room to lay a carpet.
 So the internal dimensions of the room wall to wall is taken and the length x width of the room gives the carpet area.
 The carpet area of all the rooms and bathrooms in the flat are added up to give the carpet area of the flat.
 All internal verandas and balconies with roof are included in the carpet area.

-The super built-up area is got by multiplying the the actual carpet area by a factor.
+The super built-up area is got by multiplying the the actual carpet sq.ft. area by a factor.
 This factor could vary from anywhere between 1.1 to 1.3 depending on the builder.
-So it is very important that you take particular care as to by what factor the builder is multiplying the carpet area and also if that is the same carpet area to super built-up area multiplication factor he is using for everyone.
+So it is very important that you take particular care to check by what factor the builder is multiplying the actual carpet area inside the flat and also if that is the same carpet area to super built-up area multiplication factor he is using for everyone.

 Thus the Carpet area of a flat is the actual covered area of the flat, it is a sum of the floor area of all the rooms including bathrooms, roofed balconey, corridors and verandas inside the flat behind your main door and nothing outside it.
 Super built up area is a percentage of the Carpet area which is added to the carpet area to compensate the builder for common areas which you use and is outside of your flats main door.
 Super built up area includes the common corridors, staircases, reception area on the ground floor, lifts area, etc.

 Legal definition of carpet area and Super built up area